Craig Ross (footballer)

-Craig Alexander P. Ross (born 29 January 1990) is an English footballer who plays as a goalkeeper for Woking, where he is also goalkeeping coach.
+Craig Alexander P. Ross (born 29 January 1990) is an English football player and coach who plays as a goalkeeper for club Woking, where he also serves as interim manager.

 Career

-Ross began his career in the academies at Southampton, Arsenal, Reading, Crystal Palace, Colchester United and Woking.
+Ross began his career in the youth academies of Southampton, Arsenal, Reading, Crystal Palace, Colchester United and Woking.

-He then joined Ashford Town (Middlesex) in 2008, before joining Carshalton Athletic.
-Brief spells at Godalming Town and Welling United followed, before joining Hampton & Richmond Borough.
+He began his senior career with Ashford Town (Middlesex) in 2008 before moving to Carshalton Athletic.
+After short spells with Godalming Town and Welling United, Ross joined Hampton & Richmond Borough.

-Ross joined Cambridge United in August 2012 as backup to Jonathan Hedge.
-During the season he was loaned to Eastbourne Borough, who he joined permanently for 2013–14.
+In August 2012, Ross joined Cambridge United as back-up to Jonathan Hedge.
+During the 2012–13 season, he spent time on loan with Eastbourne Borough, before joining the club permanently for the 2013–14 campaign.

-He briefly joined Farnborough at the start of 2014–15, before joining Whitehawk.
-After two years with the Hawks, he joined Macclesfield Town for 2016–17.
-He joined Barnet on a one-year deal on 1 July 2017 after rejecting a new deal with the Silkmen.
-Ross made his debut for the Bees in the EFL Cup against Brighton & Hove Albion on 22 August 2017.
-He played 33 league games for the Bees that season but his contract was not renewed following their relegation.
+Ross briefly joined Farnborough at the beginning of the 2014–15 season before moving to Whitehawk, where he spent two seasons.
+In 2016, he signed for Macclesfield Town ahead of the 2016–17 season.
+After turning down a new contract with Macclesfield, Ross joined Barnet on a one-year deal on 1 July 2017.

+Ross made his Barnet debut in the EFL Cup against Brighton & Hove Albion on 22 August 2017.
+He went on to make 33 league appearances during the 2017–18 season, but was released following the club's relegation from EFL League Two.
-He was released by Barnet at the end of the 2017–18 season.

 Following a spell with Leatherhead, Ross returned to Woking in September 2018.
-On the same day of his arrival, he made his debut during a 2–2 draw against Torquay United.
-On 12 May 2019, Ross was part of the side that triumphed over Welling United in the National League South play-off final to secure promotion back to the National League at the first time of asking.
-On 12 April 2021, Ross signed a new two-year deal with the club.
-After falling out of favour following the arrival of Will Jääskeläinen, it was announced that he would leave the club following a five-year spell back with the Cardinals.
-Ross collated 198 appearances upon his return between 2018 and 2023.
+He made his debut on the same day, featuring in a 2–2 draw against Torquay United.

+Ross played a key role in Woking's successful 2018–19 campaign, helping the club defeat Welling United in the National League South play-off final on 12 May 2019 to secure an immediate return to the National League.
+He signed a new two-year contract with the club on 12 April 2021.

+After falling out of favour following the arrival of Will Jääskeläinen, it was announced that Ross would leave Woking at the end of the 2022–23 season after five years back with the Cardinals.
+He made 198 appearances during his second spell with the club between 2018 and 2023.

-On 9 June 2023, Ross agreed to join fellow National League side, Maidenhead United.
-After 94 appearances, he left the club at the end of the 2024-25 season.
+On 9 June 2023, Ross agreed to join fellow National League side Maidenhead United.
+After making 94 appearances, he departed the club at the end of the 2024–25 season.

-Ross rejoined Woking as a player/goalkeeping coach ahead of the 2025-26 season.
+Ross returned to Woking ahead of the 2025–26 season as a player/goalkeeping coach.
+Following the departure of first-team manager Neal Ardley, Ross was appointed interim manager alongside Dale Gorman and Jake Hyde on 1 March 2026.
+During his interim spell in charge, Ross, alongside Gorman and Hyde, guided the team to four wins from eight matches before Jermain Defoe was appointed first-team manager at the end of March.
+On 24 July 2026, Ross and Hyde were reinstated as interim first-team managers following Defoe's abrupt departure just two weeks before the start of the 2026–27 campaign.